JayMackay/InfoTrackDevelopmentProject/README.md

 ### 2. Update the Frontend (React)

 Ensure that the frontend allows users to select the new search engine.
-Modify `SearchEngineDropdown.js` (or the equivalent component) to include the new engine in the options.
+Modify `SearchEngineDropdown.js` (or the equivalent component) to include the new engine in the options

 ### 3. Test the Integration